-SJVC’s Medical Office Administration program prepares graduates to work in front-office positions for a medical practice, healthcare facility or insurance company.
+SJVC’s Medical Office Administration certificate program prepares graduates to work in front-office positions for a medical practice, healthcare facility or insurance company.

 About the Program

 Medical secretaries have a range of clerical duties and responsibilities1, including:

 - Enter patient data into computers

 - Process medical billing information and insurance claims

 - Prepare reports or articles for physicians or medical scientists.